 India’s outlook for 2020 is further supported by factors such as low inflation, ongoing reforms and political stability.
 As such, the prospects remain positive and it is anticipated to continue to benefit from overarching themes across Asia such as the growth of the middle-class.

-You can access India through the ETFS Reliance India Nifty 50 ETF (ASX Code: NDIA).
+You can access India through the ETFS-NAM India Nifty 50 ETF (ASX Code: NDIA).